 Course Length:

-Actual course length may vary due to hands-on scenarios, skills practice & activities.
+Actual course is longer, incorporating hands-on scenarios, skills practice & activities.

 Course Format: